 Can drinking soda cause miscarriage?

-Soda itself hasn’t been linked to an increased risk of miscarriage during pregnancy.
+Studies show that soda itself hasn’t been linked to an increased risk of miscarriage during pregnancy.
 Caffeine, however, has been well-documented in its effects on pregnancy.

 In a study done in 2008, women who consumed 200 mg or more of caffeine per day had twice the miscarriage risk as the control group which consumed no caffeine.
 The group of women who consumed a small amount of caffeine (less than 200 mg a day) were still 40 percent more likely than the control group to experience a miscarriage.